michaelcolletti/rtop/README.md

 # RTop for Mac and Windows

-A Rust-based system monitor inspired by htop, designed to run on macOS and Windows.
+A Rust-based system monitor inspired by htop and top, designed to run on macOS and Windows.

 ## Features

 - CPU and memory usage display.
 - Process list with CPU and memory consumption.
 - Interactive process selection.
-- Cross-platform support (macOS and Windows).
+- Cross-platform support (macOS and Windows coming soon).

 ## Installation